kyou00/TryHackMe/Kenobi/README.md

 mount 10.10.64.81:/var /mnt/kenobiNFS
 ls -la /mnt/kenobiNFS
 ```
+> The first one is to make a directory in mnt naming it kenobiNFS
+> Then we will mount the /var directory from the IP address to our newly created directory which is kenobiNFS
+> Then we wil just view it the contents of that directory

 > Then we are going to copy the id_rsa to our current directory.
 ```